-B. The task of the tutor/supervisor
+2. The task of the tutor/supervisor

-My tasks as your tutor (or supervisor, whatever word you prefer) are:
+The tasks of your tutor (or supervisor, whatever word you prefer) are:

-- Helping you to find a suitable topic, based on your own suggestions (this is your dissertation, not mine, don't expect me to choose the topic for you!) - Guiding you to write a formal dissertation proposal that other doctors (like me) can assess, if necessary (this is always done for TFMs in January) - Helping you to structure your dissertation into a solid sequence of parts - Checking that your bibliography is suitable and up-to-date (maximum 20 years old, though older relevant sources can also be used) - Having regular tutorials with you to discuss the progression of your work - Reading and assessing the partial drafts you may submit and the final version of your dissertation - Finding a tribunal to judge your dissertation; setting up a date for the viva (or 'defence') - Helping you to structure your oral presentation for the viva before the tribunal, including one rehearsal
+- Helping you to find a suitable topic, based on your own suggestions (this is your dissertation, not mine, don't expect me to choose the topic for you!) - Guiding you to write a formal dissertation proposal that other doctors (like your tutor) can assess, if necessary (this is always done for TFMs in January/February) - Helping you to structure your dissertation into a solid sequence of parts - Checking that your bibliography is suitable and up-to-date (maximum 20 years old, though older relevant sources can also be used) - Having regular tutorials with you to discuss the progression of your work - Reading and assessing the partial drafts you may submit and the final version of your dissertation - Finding a tribunal to judge your dissertation; setting up a date for the viva (or 'defence') - Helping you to structure your oral presentation for the viva before the tribunal, including one rehearsal

-My tasks do not include:
+Our tasks do not include:

-Editing (and correcting) your text for you.
-You must follow at all times a suitable edition system (MLA is preferred), or use the Department's guidelines for Literature, based on the same style: https://www.uab.cat/ca/filologia-anglesa-germanistica/doc/quidelinesliteratureculture.pdf
+- Editing (and correcting) your text for you.
+You must follow at all times a suitable edition system (MLA is preferred), or use the Department's guidelines for Literature, based on the same style (they will be provided by the programme's coordinator). - It is also important that you learn how to master the basics of Word: inserting an automatic table of contents, editing by styles, using footnotes, numbering pages, breaking the text into different sections, adding page breaks, using headers, etc. Use YouTube tutorials.

-It is also important that you learn how to master the basics of Word: inserting an automatic table of contents, editing by styles, using footnotes, numbering pages, breaking the text into different sections, adding page breaks, using headers, etc.
+Please, note:

-Please, note: it is very important, particularly at TFM and PhD levels that you keep regular contact with your tutor.
+- It is very important, particularly at TFM and PhD levels that you keep regular contact with your tutor.
 For TFG dissertations we have a fixed number of three tutorials, but the number of tutorials for TFMs and PhDs is variable.
-Email me brief reports of your activities and meet me regularly (every two weeks for the TFM, every four weeks for the PhD).
-Do not make me chase you... this is your dissertation, not mine!
-Please, note: PhD students must keep a written record of their thesis-related activities with monthly entries (what you have read, written or thought), including information on the meetings with tutors.
+Email your tutor brief reports of your activities and meet them regularly (every two weeks for the TFM, every four weeks for the PhD).
+Do not make your tutor chase you... this is your dissertation, not theirs! - PhD students must keep a written record of their thesis-related activities with monthly entries (what you have read, written or thought), including information on the meetings with tutors.
 This needs to be submitted for assessment by a tribunal yearly for you to be allowed to continue your studies.

-C. Choosing a topic
+3. Choosing a topic